krazt/pls/docs/design_document.md

 The user wants to execute a command in the terminal.
 The program should generate the command and execute it in the terminal, asking the user for confirmation before executing it.

+#### Action: Perform a calculation

+The user wants to perform a calculation.
+The program should generate the calculation and print the result to stdout.

 #### Action: Get an answer that should be searched on the web